 “Energy droplets drift upwards from the ground and will replenish your energy on contact.” – Hey, that’s not a threat, you can’t kid me!

-Unexplored areas are accessed by collecting keys, and returned to later by reconstructing a four piece pass key from the game’s menu.
+Unexplored areas are accessed by collecting keys, and returned to later by reconstructing a four-piece pass key from the game’s menu.
 These can be found adorning the walls as murals should you have the time to jot them down amidst the barrage of fire, bullets and hell-spawn.

 The remainder of the challenge revolves around killing Decker (twice), rescuing our girlfriend, Lori (who has been kidnapped by Decker), and returning to the surface.
-At which point we flee our erupting bolthole for pastures new, thereby fulfilling our destiny as foretold by the ancient prophesies.
+At which point we flee our erupting bolthole for pastures new, thereby fulfilling our destiny as foretold by the ancient prophecies.

 This is made infinitely more cumbersome by the shoddy controls.
 Almost every action has to be performed by first pressing down the fire button, followed by a directional joystick movement, making rapid responses impractical.